emacs-mirror/emacs/mps/manual/source/glossary/l.rst

            the header is fixed size and the bulk of the object is in the body.
 See [UNGAR88]_.

-        4. By using a page-based :term:`read-barrier <read barrier>`, large objects can be initialized incrementally.
+        4. By using a page-based :term:`read barrier`, large objects can be initialized incrementally.
 For example, each page of the large object is initialized to zero when it is first read, rather than all at once at creation time.

         5. In a copying collector, large objects can be copied incrementally using a similar technique (the new copy is initialized from the old copy).
 See [BAKER78]_.

-        6. Large objects are often :term:`leaf objects <leaf object>`, so do not need to be :term:`scanned <scan>`, or are known to have a fixed :term:`format` with only a few :term:`references <reference>` so they can be scanned more efficiently by a specialized scanner.
+        6. Large objects are often :term:`leaf objects`, so do not need to be :term:`scanned <scan>`, or are known to have a fixed :term:`format` with only a few :term:`references` so they can be scanned more efficiently by a specialized scanner.

-        7. Large objects often have longer than average :term:`lifetimes <lifetime>`, so are not allocated in a :term:`nursery space` of a :term:`generational garbage collector <generational garbage collection>`.
+        7. Large objects often have longer than average :term:`lifetimes`, so are not allocated in a :term:`nursery space` of a :term:`generational garbage collector <generational garbage collection>`.